explodinglabs/iko/README.md

   <img alt="Ply logo" height="100" src="https://github.com/minibasehq/ply/blob/main/.images/logo.png?raw=true" />
 </p>

+# Ply

 _Ply_ is a **Postgres migration tool** that makes database changes easy.

-## Overview

-Ply extends the [Sqitch](https://sqitch.org/) Docker image, adding templates and commands to make common database migrations easy.
-For example, to create a schema named `api`, you'd type `ply create-schema api`.
+It extends the [Sqitch](https://sqitch.org/) Docker image, adding simple [commands](#Commands) to create migrations.
+For example to create a new schema named "api", you'd type `ply create-schema api`.

-All Sqitch commands are also available, such as `ply sqitch deploy`.
+All Sqitch commands are also available, so to deploy your changes you'd type `ply sqitch deploy`.

 ## Installation